NbAiLab/notram/corpus/official_NCC2.md

-## Composition of Norwegian Colossal Corpus v2
+## Composition of the Norwegian Colossal Corpus v2 - Training Corpus
 This corpus is the official training corpus based on NCCv2 that is used for training the NB models.
 It consists of the majority of available text, but the amount from MC4 is decreased because it is slighly repetive and of lower quality.

 The corpus has also a slight about of high quality Swedish, Danish and English text.
 For these languages we have added the entire Wikipedia for each of the languages, then added Reddit (1.0GB/0.5GB/1.5GB) and finally web text until we reached the target of 15GB for each of the languages.
 The total training corpus is 250GB.